 - Situation 1 - Contained Emergency: Sometimes the first phase of a situation is to contain the problem, resolve it, and return to work.
-In this situation, a muster is initiated just to account for people to understand who may be at risk based on the situation and the location of concern.
-For example, if there is a fire, and they can be confident everyone is accounted for outside of the area of the incident, CO2 can be deployed without the risk of adversely affecting crewmembers.
+In this situation, a muster is initiated just to account for people, and to understand who may be at risk based on the situation and the location of concern.
+For example, if there is a fire, and they can be confident everyone is accounted for outside of the area of the incident, CO2 (which is an effective fire fighting agent but deadly to humans) can be deployed without the risk of adversely affecting crewmembers.
 Therefore, in an emergency situation like this, the first step is to take an immediate muster as quickly as possible.
 If the attempt to contain the situation fails, steps will be taken to move people to a different area or to abandon ship.

-- Situation 2 - Multiphase Emergency: In this situation, a muster starts as situation 1 but the emergency gets worse.
-An attempt is made to take extra evasive action and people may need to be moved and mustered again.
+- Situation 2 - Multiphase Emergency: In this situation, a muster starts as in Situation 1, but the emergency gets worse.
+A decision is made to take extra evasive action to fight/contain the situation, and people may need to be moved and mustered again.
 This could happen multiple times in a very short period.
-Within an hour or two, you might need to do a full muster 2 or 3 times before you decide to abandon ship.
+Within an hour or two, you might need to do a full muster two or three times before you decide to abandon ship.

 - Situation 3 - Uncontrollable Emergency (Abandon Ship): At any point, the captain may determine that the situation is out of control and decide to call for an Abandon Ship.
 This can happen immediately but the situation may also escalate to this point.
 Abandon Ship is the last resort.
 At this point, each person goes to their assigned lifeboat muster point if possible, or to the closest one they can safely reach.
 Each lifeboat is designed to hold 50+ crewmembers and the Inspiration has more than double the needed lifeboats to make sure they always have enough in situations where certain lifeboats are not accessible.
 At this point, one last muster is done to make sure all crew are accounted for before boats are loaded and sent off on the captain's orders.

-Initially, the goal was to just handle Situation 3, Abandon Ship, and the plan was to put endpoints by the lifeboats and have a master station by the radio operator that would manage the system, check people in and off the rig, and monitor the muster.
+Initially, the goal was to just handle Situation 3, Abandon Ship, and the plan was to put endpoints by the lifeboats and have a master station on the bridge that would manage the system, check people in and off the rig, and monitor the muster.

 After the initial pilot, a few items for feedback were gathered:

-- The administration challenges of building the POB into the muster system needed to be addressed.
-Originally, an exported list from the rig’s Global Management System (GMS) imported into the muster system was used, with plans to integrate with GMS in the future.
+- The administrative challenges of building the POB into the muster system needed to be addressed.
+Originally, an exported list from the vessel’s Global Management System (GMS) imported into the muster system was used, with plans to integrate with GMS in the future.
 However, it was quickly determined that integration with GMS was a necessity for both accuracy and efficiency.

 - A virtual machine was required to handle the server portion.
 During the pilot, an old laptop was used and the crew struggled with the reliability of the device.

 - A solid wireless infrastructure was important to keep the devices online as long as possible for global insight to the complete muster progress from anywhere.
-This also had its advantage to the rig, as it gave the rig better wireless coverage for other purposes.
+This also had an additional advantage to the rig, as it gave the it better wireless coverage for other purposes.
 It was determined that Cisco outdoor wireless APs would be added to the system to handle this.
 For the endpoints, they would be v-lan tagged so that all muster devices could be isolated for security and priority.

 "I would strongly recommend Savance to other rigs in our fleet.
 We were using a paper muster system prior to this system’s implementation, and the improvements are immense.
 This is definitely the way to go!"